-- (b) The proposing agency or approving agency shall file the notice of anticipated FONSI and supporting draft EA with the office as early as possible in accordance with subchapter 4 after the determination is made pursuant to and in accordance with this subchapter and the requirements in subsection (c).
-For applicant actions, the approving agency shall also send the anticipated FONSI to the applicant. - (c) The notice of an anticipated FONSI shall include in a concise manner: - (1) Identification of the proposing agency or applicant; - (2) For applicant actions, identification of the approving agency; - (3) A brief description of the action; - (4) The anticipated FONSI; - (5) Reasons supporting the anticipated FONSI; and - (6) The name, title, email address, physical address, and phone number of an individual representative of the proposing agency or approving agency who may be contacted for further information.
+(b) The proposing agency or approving agency shall file the notice of anticipated determination when applicable and supporting draft EA with the office as early as possible in accordance with subchapter 4 after the determination is made pursuant to and in accordance with this subchapter and the requirements in subsection (c) of this section.
+For applicant actions, the approving agency shall also send the anticipated FONSI to the applicant.

-[Eff AUG 9 2019] (Auth: HRS §\$343-5, 343-6) (Imp: HRS §\$343-5, 343-6)
+- (c) The notice of an anticipated FONSI shall include in a concise manner: - (1) Identification of the proposing agency or applicant; - (2) Identification of the approving agency or accepting authority; - (3) A brief description of the action; - (4) The anticipated FONSI; - (5) Reasons supporting the anticipated FONSI; and - (6) The name, title, email address, physical address, and phone number of an individual representative of the proposing agency or applicant who may be contacted for further information.
+[Eff] (Auth: HRS §§ 343-5, 343-6) (Imp: HRS §§ 343-5, 343-6)

-§11-200.1-20 Public review and response requirements for draft environmental assessments. (a) This section shall apply only if a proposing agency or an approving agency anticipates a FONSI determination for a proposed action and the proposing agency or the applicant has completed the draft EA requirements of sections 11-200.1-18 and 11-200-19.
+§11-200.1-20 Public Review and Response Requirements for Draft Environmental Assessments. (a) This section shall apply only if a proposing agency or an approving agency anticipates a FONSI determination for a proposed action and the proposing agency or the applicant proposing the action has completed the draft EA requirements of sections 11-200.1-18 and 11-200-19.